 - Baked goods

 Baked food items at a farmers’ market range from desserts and pastries to artisanal bread and loaves.
-However, food products typically fall under cottage food law, which is more restrictive than, say, produce grown on your farm.
+However, prepared food products made in small volumes will typically fall under cottage food law, which is more restrictive than, say, produce grown on your farm.

 Cottage Food Law